Alex Call Preview, Player Props: Nationals vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 12th in the league.
+- The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 12th in MLB.

-- The Yankees have the 14th-ranked team ERA among all MLB pitching staffs (4.12).
+- The Yankees' 4.07 team ERA ranks 14th among all MLB pitching staffs.

-- Yankees pitchers combine to give up 156 total home runs at a clip of 1.3 per game (to rank 19th in baseball).
+- The Yankees rank 20th in baseball in home runs surrendered (159 total, 1.3 per game).

-- Rodon makes the start for the Yankees, his seventh of the season.
-He is 1-4 with a 7.33 ERA and 25 strikeouts in 27 2/3 innings pitched.
+- The Yankees will look to King (3-5) in his second start this season.

 © 2023 Data Skrive.
 All rights reserved.